 May 17, 1853 – Camp Center is built by Major Ogden on the Kansas River near the Republican River to protect both the Santa Fe and Oregon Trails.
-It is quickly re-named Fort Riley and becomes the new supply depot for the Army in present-day Riley County.
+It was quickly re-named Fort Riley and became the new supply depot for the Army in present-day Riley County.

-July 1853 – The Wyandot Indians attempt to establish a Territorial government in their section of Indian Territory and elect delegates.
+July 1853 – The Wyandot Indians attempted to establish a Territorial government in their section of Indian Territory and elect delegates.
 However, Congress fails to recognize the act or the delegates.

 Summer, 1853 – George W. Manypenny, U.S. commissioner of Indian affairs, is directed by Congress to negotiate treaties with the Kanza and Neosho Indians to recede to the U.S. Government all but a fraction of the land that, a quarter-century before, had been assigned them “forever.”
 Manypenny was reluctant to do so.

 1854 – Fort Atkinson was abandoned due to the poor condition of the sod buildings.

 Swiss immigrants first arrived and settled in present-day Potawatomie, Nemaha, and Allen Counties.

 The Swan Creek and Black River bands of the Chippewa tribe inhabit 8,320 acres in Franklin County.

 Nearly all the tribes in the eastern part of the Territory ceded the greater part of their lands prior to the passage of the Kansas territorial act and were eventually moved south to the future state of Oklahoma.